 3. Remaining proceeds are taxed as capital gains, usually at a lower rate than ordinary income.

+Be aware that surrendering a policy for cash before death or borrowing from its cash value reduces viatical settlement proceeds, impacting financial benefits and planning.
+Consider all options and consequences carefully.
 While viatical settlements can provide financial relief for the terminally or chronically ill, seek professional advice and understand tax implications before proceeding.
 Consulting a financial advisor, tax professional, or attorney helps make informed decisions.
 Understanding a viatical settlement’s nuances and potential outcomes helps protect your financial interests in challenging times.

 KEY INSIGHTS ON VIATICAL SETTLEMENT TAXES